pineapplepeachypie/CS361-microservice/README.md

 If a match is found, the findFabricById sends the corresponding information and the controller sends the information formatted as a json.

 ![image](https://github.com/pineapplepeachypie/CS361-microservice/assets/126367511/1e601e1a-2ad6-4a03-9fb9-51a9e209dea1)

+NOTE: please run npm install and then npm start to start the program.